masakielastic/php-ext-hello-rust/README.md

 ## Publishing plan (Packagist / extensions list)

-This repository is intended to become a PIE-compatible package discoverable via Packagist “extensions”.
+This repository is published on Packagist and can be installed directly via PIE.

 Release flow (typical):